chanbengz/slides/slides/compilers-demo/pages/semantic.md

 pub struct SemanticErrorManager {
     cnt: usize,
     errors: Vec<SemanticError>,
+    line: usize,
-    line: usize, // When traversing a node that contains location information, update the line number.
-The locality of errors might not be precise, but it is enough for debugging.
+    // When traversing a node that contains location information, update the line number using Span.
+    // The locality of errors might not be precise, but it is enough for debugging.
 }
 ```
 </template>